You may register to vote in Massachusetts if:

 How do I register to vote in person?

-If you would like to register in person, you may do so at the Town Clerk’s office as well as the Elections Division of the Secretary of State's office.
+If you would like to register in person, you may do so at the Town Clerk’s office or at the Elections Division of the Secretary of State's office.
 Voter registration forms completed in person are valid as of the day that they are signed.

 How do I change my voter registration address?